plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 you can attack twice, instead of once, whenever you take the Attack action on your turn.

-When you reach certain levels in this class, the number of attacks you can make as part of your Attack action increases; at 11th level (3 attacks) and at 17th level (4 attacks).
+When you reach certain levels in this class, the number of attacks you can make as part of your Attack action increases; at 11th level (3 attacks total) and at 17th level (4 attacks total).

 ## Enhanced Strikes
 *6th-level Ability (Fighter)*